DinMo

 1️⃣ Limiting data loss linked to client-side tracking

-By migrating tracking to the server, which acts as a proxy between the user and the final destination, the risks of detection or modification by ad blockers or browsers are reduced.
+By migrating tracking to the server, which acts as a proxy between the user and the final destination, the risks of detection or modification by ad blockers or browsers are significantly reduced.

 Client-side tracking: drop in available information